fenago/spark-dev3600/Lab5/Lab_5.md

 $ `pyspark`

-**Note:** Solutions are also in the file Lab4.py from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file Lab4.py from which you can copy and paste in interactive shell.

 To map input variables:

 ```